-If "TagDefault" is AUTOMATIC TAGS, the decision on whether to apply automatic tagging is taken according to 25.3 (the automatic tagging will be performed later on).
+If "TagDefault" is AUTOMATIC TAGS, the decision on whether to apply automatic tagging is taken according to 24.2 (the automatic tagging will be performed later on).

-NOTE - Subclauses 25.4 and 27.2 specify that the presence of a "Tag" in a "ComponentType" which was inserted as a result of the replacement of "Components of Type" does not in itself prevent the automatic tagging transformation.
+NOTE - Subclauses 24.3 and 26.2 specify that the presence of a "Tag" in a "ComponentType" which was inserted as a result of the replacement of "Components of Type" does not in itself prevent the automatic tagging transformation.

-If "ExtensionDefault" is EXTENSIBILITY IMPLIED, an ellipsis ("...") is added after the "ComponentTypeLists" if it is not present.

-- h) For choice type (see clause 29): "RootAlternativeTypeList" is reordered so that the identifiers of the "NameType"s are in alphabetical order ("a" first, "z" last).
+- If "ExtensionDefault" is EXTENSIBILITY IMPLIED, an ellipsis ("...") is added after the "ComponentTypeLists" if it is not present. - h) For choice type (see clause 28): "RootAlternativeTypeList" is reordered so that the identifiers of the "NameType"s are in alphabetical order ("a" first, "z" last).
 "OptionalExtensionMarker", if present, is removed.
-If "TagDefault" is IMPLICIT TAGS, the keyword IMPLICIT is added to all instances of "Tags" (see 31.2) unless either:
+If "TagDefault" is IMPLICIT TAGS, the keyword IMPLICIT is added to all instances of "Tags" (see clause 30) unless either:

 - it is already present; or

 - the reserved word EXPLICIT is present; or

 - the type being tagged is a CHOICE type; or

 - it is an open type.

-If "TagDefault" is AUTOMATIC TAGS, the decision on whether to apply automatic tagging is taken according to 29.5.
+If "TagDefault" is AUTOMATIC TAGS, the decision on whether to apply automatic tagging is taken according to 28.5 (the automatic tagging will be performed later on).
 If "ExtensionDefault" is EXTENSIBILITY IMPLIED, an ellipsis ("...") is added after the "AlternativeTypeLists" if it is not present.

-- C.3.2.3 The following transformations shall be applied recursively in the specified order, until a fix-point is reached: - a) For each object identifier value (see 32.3): if the value definition begins with a "DefinedValue", the "DefinedValue" is replaced by its definition. - b) For each relative object identifier value (see 33.3): if the value definition contains "DefinedValue"s, the "DefinedValue"s are replaced by their definition. - c) For sequence types and set types: all instances of "COMPONENTS OF Type" (see clause 25) are transformed according to clauses 25 and 27. - d) For sequence, set and choice types: if it has earlier been decided to tag automatically (see C.3.2.2 g) and h)), the automatic tagging is applied according to clauses 25, 27 and 29. - e) For selection type: the construction is replaced by the selected alternative according to clause 30. - f) All type references are replaced by their definitions according to the following rules: - If the replacing type is a reference to the type being transformed, the type reference is replaced by a special item that matches no other item than itself. - If the replacing type is a sequence-of type or a set-of type, the constraints following the replaced type, if any, are moved in front of the keyword OF. - If the replaced type is a parameterized type or a parameterized value set (see Rec.
-ITU-T X.683 | ISO/IEC 8824-4, 8.2), every "DummyReference" is replaced by the corresponding "ActualParameter". - g) All value references are replaced by their definitions; if the replaced value is a parameterized value (see Rec.
-ITU-T X.683 | ISO/IEC 8824-4, 8.2), every "DummyReference" is replaced by the corresponding "ActualParameter".
+- B.3.2.3 The following transformations shall be applied recursively in the specified order, until a fix-point is reached: - a) For each object identifier value (see 31.3): if the value definition begins with a "DefinedValue", the "DefinedValue" is replaced by its definition. - b) For each relative object identifier value (see 32.3): if the value definition contains "DefinedValue"s, the "DefinedValue"s are replaced by their definition. - c) For sequence types and set types: all instances of "COMPONENTS OF Type" (see clause 24) are transformed according to clauses 24 and 26. - d) For sequence, set and choice types: if it has earlier been decided to tag automatically (see B.3.2.2 g) and h)), the automatic tagging is applied according to clauses 24, 26 and 28. - e) For selection type: the construction is replaced by the selected alternative according to clause 29. - f) All type references are replaced by their definitions according to the following rules: - If the replacing type is a reference to the type being transformed, the type reference is replaced by a special item that matches no other item than itself. - If the replacing type is a sequence-of type or a set-of type, the constraints following the replaced type, if any, are moved in front of the keyword of. - If the replaced type is a parameterized type or a parameterized value set (see ITU-T Rec.
+X.683 | ISO/IEC 8824-4, 8.2), every "DummyReference" is replaced by the corresponding "ActualParameter". - g) All value references are replaced by their definitions; if the replaced value is a parameterized value (see ITU-T Rec.
+X.683 | ISO/IEC 8824-4, 8.2), every "DummyReference" is replaced by the corresponding "ActualParameter".